2016k8009929004/dpdk/doc/guides/sample_app_ug/link_status_intr.rst

 *   -T PERIOD: statistics will be refreshed each PERIOD seconds (0 to disable, 10 default)

-To run the application in a linux environment with 4 lcores, 4 memory channels, 16 ports and 8 RX queues per lcore, issue the command:
+To run the application in a linuxapp environment with 4 lcores, 4 memory channels, 16 ports and 8 RX queues per lcore, issue the command:

 .. code-block:: console